Subcurrency

 3. It enforces three constraints

-1. the first constraint requires from_balance to be larger than amount.
+1. The first constraint requires from_balance to be larger than amount.
 That is, the address from must currently actually have enough coins to send to receiver.

 2. The second constraint effectively decrements the balance of from by amount, by requiring the next state of from_balance to be from_balance - amount.